ksharmatechie/sudoku/README.md

 ## in order to launch

-As it said, please use validate.bat or validate.sh type on terminal sudovalidate.bat validFile.txt ** It will give VALID as output
+As it said, please use validate.bat or validate.sh

+type on terminal validate.bat validFile.txt ** It will give VALID as output

-type on terminal sudovalidate.bat nonValidFile.txt ** It will give INVALID as output
+type on terminal validate.bat nonValidFile.txt ** It will give INVALID as output